Do you want to retire at 60?

-How much do I need to retire at 60?
+I frequently get asked, “how much do I need to retire at 60?”

-To retire at 60 is a goal that many share.
-It allows you to do the things you always wanted to do but never got round to.
-Retiring at 60 allows you to enjoy life, whilst you still have your health and fitness.
+To retire at 60 is a goal that many people share, it allows you to enjoy life whilst you still have your health and fitness.

 But how much do you need to retire at 60?
 What is a good pension pot at 60 and how much income will you receive in retirement?

 If you’re thinking about retiring at 60, this article is for you.
 Not everybody wants to retire early, but anybody can do it.

 In this article, I will show you how:

 1. What is a good pension pot at 60?